CallMeSoumya2063/MineDraco/README.md

 - **App Name**: This is what you see on your phone’s screen, like `Minecraft`.
 While patching, you can input whatever name you want, like `Minecraft Patched` or `Minecraft (Patch)`.
 - **Package Name**: This is a unique ID used by Android, like `com.mojang.minecraftpe` for Minecraft.
 While patching, you can input anything like `com.mojang.minecraftpe.patched` or `com.moyang.bugrock.patch`. **However, keep the structure of the original name (com.mojang.minecraftpe) or game may crash.**

-# 32bit and 64bit support
+# All architectures supported
-This script by default uses auto detected architecture of your device.
-But you can patch apk for 32bit and 64bit both on any Android device.
-While patching an APK other than what your device supports, make sure not to use auto-detected architecture and type `arm` (for 32bit) or `aarch64` (for 64bit) before pressing ENTER, during the 30 second time the script lets you manually change architecture.
+This script uses auto detected architecture of your device to download injector files from GitHub.
+But you can patch APK for all architectures on any Android device, as any injector can patch Minecraft for any architecture.